Learn all about orthodontics

-If you don't find the answer to your question below, please feel free to call our office so that one of our helpful team members can assist you!
+If you don't find the answer to your question below, please feel free to call our office at 201-975-4300 so that one of our helpful team members can assist you!

-An orthodontist is a specialist who has completed an advanced education program following dental school to learn the special skills required to manage tooth movement and guide facial development.
+Orthodontists like Dr. Ryan Trulby are dental specialists who have completed an advanced education program following dental school to learn the special skills required to manage tooth movement and guide facial development.

 Selecting an orthodontist in Jersey City who can help you achieve your smile dreams is important.
 Orthodontists are dental specialists trained specifically to diagnose, prevent, and treat dental and facial irregularities.

 This means Dr. Ryan Trulby is a far better choice to create the smile of your dreams than you could get from mail-order aligners or a general dentist.

 Dr. Trulby trained for another two to three years of specialized education beyond dental school to learn the proper way to align and straighten teeth.